-However, it is still possible in some cases for landlords to file evictions preemptively.
-We are also seeing illegal lockouts, attempts by landlords to evict tenants by locking them out, throwing out their belongings, or attempting to call police or sheriffs to enforce evictions.
-This is why we are fighting for additional protections at the municipal and state levels.
-(To learn more about our campaign to #CancelRent and #CancelMortgages, click here.)
+We are also seeing attempts by landlords to evict tenants by locking them out, throwing out their belongings, or attempting to call police or sheriffs to enforce evictions.
+This is why we are fighting for additional protections at the municipal and state levels and are providing training resources you can find below.

 Below is a complete set of resources for anyone who is suffering from financial hardship, unable to pay rent, facing eviction, or looking to organize in their building or community.
 If you have difficulty finding a local tenant organization or do not qualify for legal aid, you can always call the Tenants Together hotline at (888) 495-8020.
 Our volunteer counselors are experiencing a backlog but will order cases by level of urgency.
 We serve all tenants regardless of income or immigration status.